EmirDelicR/kotlin-starter-pack/api/README.md

 [App-Swagger](http://localhost:3100/swagger-ui/index.html)

+#### How to use swagger

+1. Register user and from response grab the token
+2. Set token to authorization
+3. Make request for other calls

 ### DB instruction

 If something is running on port `3306` default one for mysql you can check with command: